cloudfoundry/stratos/deploy/ci/automation/README.md

 - cfallinonetest.sh - Builds the Docker All-in-One image, runs it locally and then runs the E2E tests.

-- cfdockercomposetest.sh - Builds the Docker Compose images, runs it locally and then runs the E2E tests.

 - check-cf.sh - Simple check that a CF System is responding to API requests.

 - check-docker-images.sh - Checks that the Stratos nightly docker images have been updated.
 We use this to ensure the nightly jobs are operational.